dimitri-nicolo/calico/v2.4/reference/calicoctl/resources/globalreport.md

 A global report resource is a configuration for generating compliance reports.
 A global report configuration in {{ site.prodname }} lets you:
 - Specify report contents, frequency, and data filtering
-- Specify the node(s) to include in report generation jobs
+- Specify the node(s) on which to run the report generation jobs
 - Enable/disable creation of new jobs for generating the report

 This resource is not supported in `calicoctl`.